Norecipes - Elevating Everyday Meals

 Instructions

-• Sprinkle the fish evenly on all sides with the salt and then leave it uncovered in the refrigerator for 24 hours.
+• Sprinkle the fish evenly on all sides with the 2 teaspoons salt and then leave it uncovered in the refrigerator for 24 hours.

 • When you're ready to make the soup, preheat the oven to 450 degrees F. Drain any excess water that's dripped off the fish from the tray and roast the fish on the rack until golden brown 15-20 minutes.

-• While the fish is roasting, add the olive oil, onions, celery, fennel and garlic to a large heavy bottomed pot and saute over medium heat until lightly browned and starting to caramelize (about 20 minutes).
+• While the fish is roasting, add the 1 tablespoon olive oil, 280 grams onions, 90 grams celery, 90 grams fennel and 28 grams garlic to a large heavy bottomed pot and sauté over medium heat until lightly browned and starting to caramelize (about 20 minutes).

-• Add the fennel seeds and saute until fragrant (another minute or two).
+• Add the 2 teaspoons fennel seeds and sauté until fragrant (another minute or two).

-• Deglaze the pan with the white wine, scraping any browned bits off of the bottom of the pan.
+• Deglaze the pan with the 1 cup white wine, scraping any browned bits off of the bottom of the pan.
 Boil the mixture until it no longer smells like alcohol.

-• Add the water, tomatoes, thyme, parsley, and saffron.
+• Add the 4 cups water, 1 can whole stewed tomatoes, 4 sprigs fresh thyme, 2 sprigs flat-leaf parsley, and ½ teaspoon saffron threads.
 Add the roasted fish, partially cover and simmer for 1 hour, stirring occasionally to break up the pieces of fish.

 • When the soup is done cooking, use tongs or chopsticks to pick any large thick bones from the soup that might damage your food processor, like pieces of the head and spine.